JFritzer/iot_ultrasonic_presence_sensor/README.md

 * Print the housing
 * Adapt your SSID for internet connection and the adress for the MQTT server in the microcontroller files.
 * Connect the sensor to the microcontroller using pins. -> Conifigure those pins in the software
-* Copy the software on the microcontroller.
+* Copy the software to the microcontroller.
+* Place the sensor and the microcontroller in the housing.
 * Enjoy